Belgian minehunter Bellis

-Bellis (M916) is a Tripartite-class minehunter of the Belgian Naval Component, launched on 14 February 1986 at the Mercantile-Belyard shipyard in Rupelmonde and christened by Ellen Goffinet-Rosman, the wife of the then Mayor of Arlon, on 18 September 1986.
+Bellis (M916) is a Tripartite-class minehunter of the Belgian Navy, launched on 14 February 1986 at the Mercantile-Belyard shipyard in Rupelmonde and christened by Ellen Goffinet-Rosman, the wife of the then Mayor of Arlon, on 18 September 1986.
 The patronage of Bellis was accepted by the city of Arlon.
 It was the second of the Belgian Tripartite-class minehunters.